sync-for-science/reference-stack-docker/README.md

 ## Update submodules after git pull
  * `git submodule update --init --recursive`

+# Pull or build

+Run either one of the following to build the images yourself, or pull them from Docker Hub:

+    docker-compose build # build the images yourself
+    # *or* ...
+    docker-compose pull  # pull the images from Docker Hub

 # Configure and run locally

 Edit `docker-compose.override.yml` as needed to configure your preferred local port mappings, then: